 - 5. Follow these steps to activate the piston seal wash function: - a.
 Open the Chromeleon 7 ePanel Set or Chromeleon 6.8 panel tabset. - b.
-Press the F8 key to open the Commands dialog box. - c.
-Select the pump name. - d.
-For Chromeleon 7, click the Properties tab on the right pane of the dialog box.
-For Chromeleon 6.8, scroll through the list of commands and properties under the pump name.
+Press the F8 key to open the Command window (Chromeleon 7) or the Commands dialog box (Chromeleon 6.8). - c.
+Select the pump name.

-- e.
+- d.
+For Chromeleon 7, click the Properties tab in the right pane of the window.
+For Chromeleon 6.8, scroll through the list of commands and properties under the pump name. - e.
 Select the RearSealWashSystem property and select the Interval option. - f.
 For Chromeleon 6.8, click the Execute button.